 I hope you've found the above information about the soon-to-be released Logix Application Code Manager helpful.

-If you have any comments, questions, or suggestions please feel free to leave them with us by using the “Leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions please feel free to leave them with us by using the “post a comment or question” link below.